 Co-Chair: Dr. Bibiana Garcia-Jackson, General Mills

-Faculty Advisor: Dr. Eileen Kennedy
+Faculty Advisor: Dr. Eileen Kennedy, Friedman School of Nutrition, Tufts

 Digital and connective devices permeate our everyday lives and have potential to be powerful tools for monitoring and diagnosing health and nutrition-related conditions.
 However, most digital apps lack “stickiness” (they are used for a short period of time and then discarded) and what diagnostic tools do exist are scientifically early and often underfunded.
 This group explores questions around how to “crack the code on personalization” and get/keep consumers using digital apps for health and nutrition monitoring and how to bolster diagnostic science to make it more accurate and readily available.